kent-map/chirpy/_posts/2021-12-19-20c-orczy-biography.md

 ---
 title: "Baroness Emmuska Orczy (1865-1947)"
-description: "Baroness Emmuska Orczy’s years in Kent link her celebrity as creator of The Scarlet Pimpernel to daily life in Thanet and Bearsted, from country-lane horse driving to fetes and school prize-givings.
-Wartime activism, refugee arrivals, and anti-alien suspicion reshape her local experience and help explain her eventual departure from the county."
+description: "Emma Orczy de Orci, the author of the Scarlet Pimpernel novels moved to Thanet with her husband in 1908, later moving to Bearsted, near Maidstone.
+Several of Orczy’s novels are set in Kent, where she lived until 1918."
 author: Michelle Crowther
 date: 2021-12-19
 categories: [ 20c ]